menu iconknow your dna logosearch icon

 DNA Testing

-What Does a DNA Test Tell You 2
+What Can a DNA Test Tell You About Your Health, Traits, and Relatives?
+10

 1. Physical Characteristics

-Physical characteristics or physical traits are visible features that you inherit from your parents.
+Physical characteristics or traits are visible features you inherit from your parents.

 The combination of these traits determines your overall appearance.
 Here are some physical features you can inherit: